Luca. Building and scaling financial infrastructure businesses

-I was also at Google (product and data for large clients), American Express (product and data for new generations), and P&G (consumer strategy).
-I bootstrapped a company to $1M revenue and 23 people by age 22.
+My training grounds were Google (enterprise data products), American Express (product and pricing for new customer segments), and P&G (consumer strategy).
+I bootstrapped a company to 23 people by age 22, learned a lot about what doesn’t work, and moved on.

 SOME THINGS I BELIEVE